Pinniped: Senses

-The whiskers or vibrissa are normally smooth in otariids and walruses, while those of most phocids are wavey.
+The whiskers (vibrissae) are normally smooth in otariids and walruses, while those of most phocids are wavey.
 The whiskers of some otariids grow quite long—those of the Antarctic fur seal can reach 41 cm– while walruses have the most vibrissae, at 600–700 individual hairs.
 Compared to terrestrial mammals, the vibrissae of pinnipeds have ten times more nerve connections, allowing them to effectively detect vibrations in the water.
 These vibrations are generated, for example, when a fish swims through water.
 Detecting vibrations is useful when the animals are foraging, and may add to or even replace vision, particularly in darkness.

 Harbor seals can follow hydrodynamic paths made minutes earlier, similar to a dog following a scent trail, and can even discriminate the size and type of object responsible for the trail.
 Unlike terrestrial mammals, such as rodents, pinnipeds do not sweep their whiskers over an object when examining it, but can protract the hairs forward while holding them steady, maximizing their detection.
 The vibrissa's angle relative to the flow seems to be the most important contributor to detection ability.
 Whiskers may also play a role in navigation; spotted seals appear to use them to detect breathing holes in the ice.